vscheff/karn/README.md

 ### Utility
 - `calc` - Sends the result of a mathematical expression.
 Supported operators are: `+` `-` `*` `/` `^`.
+- `echo` - Echos a given string in your current text channel.
 - `info` - Sends a brief synopsis on Karn, including a link to his Open Source code on GitHub.
 - `ping` - Sends "pong" if the bot is online, as well as the round trip message time.
 - `purge` - Bulk deletes messages in the current channel.
 This command accepts an integer argument, and messages that are older than that many days are deleted.
 For example, to delete messages older than 3 days: `$purge 3`.
 Alternatively, you can pass two integer arguments to declare a range.
 For example, to delete messages older than 3 days but not older than 42 days: `$purge 3 42`.
 - `qr` - Generates a QR code for a given string.
-- `read` - Performs an "All Systems Go" check on the bot, and sends a status report.
+- `ready` - Performs an "All Systems Go" check on the bot, and sends a status report.
+When invoking this command as a slash command the response is ephemeral.

 ### Miscellaneous
 - `help` - Sends the entire accessible command list with a brief description of each command.
 You can view just the commands in a given category by including that category as an argument: `$help Utility`.
 You can view expanded information for a given command by including the command as an argument: `$help daily`.